teymour-aldridge/tabbycat-cli/README.md

-              (optional), `institution` (optional,  either the short name or long name of the institution should work), `seed` (optional, number if used for Tabbycat seeding), `emoji` (optional, emoji that should be used as the team), and then the speaker attributes in the form (for the kth speaker) `speakerk_attr` (e.g. `speaker1_name`, `speaker2_name1`), see the
+              (optional), `institution` (optional,  either the short name or long name of the institution should work), `seed` (optional, number if used for Tabbycat seeding), `emoji` (optional, emoji that should be used as the team) and then the speaker attributes
+              in the form (for the kth speaker) `speakerk_attr` (e.g. `speaker1_name`, `speaker2_name1`), see the
               "speaker headers" below for the headers you can add to each